abazlinton/es6-hw/hw_es6_refactor.md

 ### ES6 Language Features

 There are a some language features that were introduced with ECMAScript 2015 (ES6) that we haven't looked at yet.
 These features are used to when writing React idiomatically.

+Your tasks (detailed after the break):

-Your task is to read the MDN documentation for these features (Classes, Import and Export, and Destructuring).
+- Read the MDN documentation highlighted below for these features (Classes, Import and Export, and Destructuring).

-And then you're going to refactor a React app [react_es6_start](./react_es6_start) following the instructions below.
+- Refactor a React app [react_es6_start](./react_es6_start) following the instructions below.

+- Read about and try a transpiler

 If you get stuck there's an endpoint [react_es6_end](./react_es6_end)